MILLION DOLLAR POUND CAKE

 1. Traditionally Pound Cakes were leavened with only eggs.
 The recipe is correct as written, there is no baking soda or baking powder in it.

 2. When baking cakes especially pound cakes, cheesecakes, and souffles, I’ve found it super important to use the correct temperature.
 Now, you may think you have your oven set at the right temperature, but you need to calibrate your oven to be certain.
-It’s may read correctly on the outside, but the actual temperature on the inside be way off!
+It may read correctly on the outside, but the actual temperature on the inside is way off!
 All you need to do is use an oven-safe thermometer.
 Set it inside your oven.
-Set your oven at 350 degrees F, when the oven beeps that it’s up to temperature does the thermometer inside reading 350 degrees?
+Set your oven at 350 degrees F when the oven beeps that it’s up to temperature, does the thermometer inside read 350 degrees?
 Now repeat this at 450 degrees?
 If your oven doesn’t read correctly, use your owner’s manual or research your oven brand and model online to determine how to reset the temperature controls.

 3. I recommend a 10×4-inch, 12-cup bundt pan (that’s larger than a typical bundt pan) or a tube pan.